jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

     AssertionError: None != 'I got: None'

-* I copy the string_ from the terminal_ and paste it in the `return statement`_ to match the expectation of the test
+* I copy the string_ from the terminal_ and paste it in the :ref:`return statement<the return statement>` to match the expectation of the test

   .. code-block:: python
     :linenos: